 - Smart Away feature will stay in effect until it detects occupancy or the start of the next scheduled Away setting.

 Working in conjunction with the Comfort Settings, Follow Me mode allows you to enhance your comfort.
 With active Follow Me, the Room Sensors detect which the occupancy and the thermostat will set an optimal home temperature.
-Follow Me can be turned on and off from the thermostat, the app, or the web portal.
+Follow Me can be turned on and off by the caregiver remotely via the app, or the web portal.
 If the feature is turned off, all the participating sensors’ temperatures will be averaged irrespective of the activity.

 This is mainly a safety-enhancing feature.
 If abnormal readings are detected, the sensors will alert the users and prevent them from disrupting home’s optimal climate control settings.